TypeStrong/typedoc-site/README.md

 ```

 ## Running Jekyll locally
-You can run Jekyll on a computer with Ruby 2.5 or higher installed and the `bundle` gem.
+You can run Jekyll on a computer with Ruby 2.5 or higher (latest) best to use Ruby 2.5 installed and the `bundle` gem.

 ```bash
 bundle install